+7.7.8 (Continued)

-Criterion (new) Guidance 7.7.8 (Continued) Take into consideration coordinating or promoting projects that seek to ensure that local communities have access to adequate and clean water for drinking, cooking, bathing and cleaning, this within the contributions to improving the livelihoods of the relevant actors of the plan socio-environmental impact study (criterion 3.4) and contributions to local sustainable development (criterion 4.3) Avoiding contamination of surface and ground water through runoff of soil, nutrients or chemicals, or as a result of inadequate disposal of waste including POME in the framework of government agreement 236-2006 that regulates matters related to wastewater and sludge disposal.
-For the conservation of water bodies and riparian zones, referred to in 7.8.2, it is recommended to adopt measures that are complementary to those of the 'RSPO Manual on BMPs for the management and rehabilitation of riparian reserves l'(April 2017).
-7.9 Renewable energy use per tonne of CPO or palm product in the mill should be monitored and reported.
-Direct fossil fuel use per tonne of CPO or FFB should be monitored In the monitoring plan process, baselines of fossil fuel consumption must be established to have a starting point in monitoring the efficiency of their use.
-Energyefficiencyshouldbetakenintoaccountintheconstructionorupgradingofalloperations.
-Theunitofcertification should assess the direct energy use of their operations, including fuel and electricity, and energy efficiency of its operations.
+- Taking into consideration the coordination or promotion projects that seek to ensure that local communities have access to adequate and clean water for drinking, cooking, bathing and cleaning, this within the contributions to improving the livelihoods of the relevant actors of the socio-environmental impact study plan (criterion 3.4) and contributions to local sustainable development (criterion 4.3) - Avoiding contamination of surface and ground water through runoff of soil, nutrients or chemicals, or as a result of inadequate disposal of waste including POME in the framework of government agreement 2362006 that regulates matters related to wastewater and sludge disposal.

+For the conservation of water bodies and riparian zones, referred to in 7.8.2, it is recommended to adopt measures that are complementary to those of the 'RSPO Manual on BMPs for the management and rehabilitation of riparian reserves '(April 2017).

+Renewable energy use per tonne of CPO or palm product in the mill should be monitored and reported.

+Direct fossil fuel use per tonne of CPO or FFB should be monitored.
+In the monitoring plan process, baselines of fossil fuel consumption should be established to have a starting point in monitoring the efficiency of their use.

+Energy efficiency should be taken into account in the construction or upgrading of all operations.
+The unit of certification should assess the direct energy use of their operations, including fuel and electricity, and energy efficiency of its operations.
 This should include estimation of fuel use by on-site contract workers, including all transport and machinery operations.

 The feasibility of collecting and using biogas should be studied where relevant.

-7. 10 To establish new plantations, the certification unit must comply with the provisions of the RSPO New Plantings Procedure.
-Annual plans prepared by the unit of certification should specify actions to be taken to reduce GHG emissions including for example, adopting low-emission management practices for both mills (e.g. better management of palm oil mill effluent (POME), efficient boilers etc.) and plantations (e.g. optimal fertilizer use, energy efficient transportation, good water management, restoration of histosols and peatlands and conservation areas).
+To establish new plantations, the unit of certification should comply with the provisions of the RSPO New Plantations Procedure.

+Annual plans prepared by the unit of certification should specify actions to be taken to reduce GHG emissions including for example, adopting low-emission management practices for both mills (e.g. better management of palm oil mill effluent (POME), efficient boilers etc.) and plantations (e.g. optimal fertiliser use, energy efficient transportation, good water management, restoration of histosols and peatlands and conservation areas).
 Reference can be made to the RSPO Compilation of BMPs to Reduce Total Emissions from Palm Oil Production.
 This Criterion covers plantations, mill operations, roads and other infrastructure including access and perimeter canals and roads.

-7.11 The unit of coordination shall develop fire prevention and control plans.
-Prevention and control measures may include the / following, but are not limited to these: • Formation of fire brigades.
-Get support from the competent authority.
-Conduct fire-break rounds in disaster-prone areas. • Limit the use of fire for operational or work activities.
-Fraining and awareness activities related to fires. • Extension activities with neighbors, neighboring communities and small producers.
+The unit of coordination should develop fire prevention and control plans.
+Prevention and control measures may include the following, but are not limited to:

+- Formation of fire brigades.
+Get support from the competent authority. - Conduct fire-break rounds in disaster-prone areas. - Limit the use of fire for operational or work activities. - Training and awareness activities related to fires. - Extension activities with neighbouring communities and small producers.